vpon-sdk/vpon-sdk.github.io/jp/ios/ios-native.jp.md

 1. Import Vpon SDK
 2. Declare a VpadnNativeAd instance
-3. Set the License ID
+3. Set the License Key
 4. Use the returned ad metadata to build a custom native UI
 5. Register the ad's view with the nativeAd instance